ben-laird/yatabl/README.md

 # Yet Another Tagging and Branding Library

-A ridiculously simple tagging and branding library that focuses on doing one thing and doing it well.
+Yatabl (pronounced "YEA-tuh-bull") is a dead-simple tagging and branding library that focuses on doing one thing and doing it well.

 ## Features